SekolahCode/flutter_cache/README.md

   }
 });

-Cache.load('key'); // will return data in map datatype.
+cache.load('key'); // will return data in map datatype.
 ```